LetsDNS/letsdns/docs/source/envvar.rst

 - DNS_TIMEOUT_SECONDS

-  Timeout in seconds for DNS access.
+  Timeout for DNS access operations.
+Default: 30 seconds.

 - LOG_LEVEL

   One of the Python `log levels`_.
-Defaults to ERROR.
+Default: ERROR.
 Using DEBUG can generate a significant amount of output.

 .. _log levels: https://docs.python.org/3/howto/logging.html#logging-levels